 - 4.2 Home-Start Dundee is a voluntary home visiting organisation which works with families who are experiencing difficulties and have at least one child below 5 years of age. - 4.2.1 Trained volunteers, usually parents themselves, give practical and emotional support to families, often representing a lifeline for many parents who are finding it hard to cope.
-Home-Start Dundee has a clear aim to empower each parent to take more responsibility in raising their family and to foster positive relationships with their children. - 4.2.2 Home-Start Dundee reports that over the past year they have supported 105 children together with 55 parents. - 4.2.3 A high number of referrals for Home Start Dundee's assistance relate to families who reside in the DD2 postcode area of the city.
-This postcode includes the Lochee ward where the city has developed the Lochee Pathfinder initiative. - 4.2.4 This proposal seeks to provide a total funding of £30,000 in 2014 2015 to secure the continued training of volunteers and to support services provided by Home-Start Dundee. - 4.3 Childcare @ Home provides a home-based sitter service for parents working unsocial hours, such as during evenings and at weekends.
+Home-Start Dundee has a clear aim to empower each parent to take more responsibility in raising their family and to foster positive relationships with their children. - 4.2.2 Home-Start Dundee reports that over the past year they have supported 87 families who have at least one child under 5 years of age.
+This equates to 215 children. - 4.2.3 A high number of referrals for Home Start Dundee's assistance relate to families who reside in the DD2 postcode area of the city.
+This postcode includes the Lochee ward where the city has developed the Lochee Pathfinder initiative. - 4.2.4 This proposal seeks to provide a total funding of £30,000 in 2013 2014 to secure the continued training of volunteers and to support services provided by Home-Start Dundee. - 4.2.5 Home-Start Dundee aims to recruit more volunteers in order to meet increased demand from local families with vulnerable children. - 4.3 Childcare @ Home provides a home-based sitter service for parents working unsocial hours, such as during evenings and at weekends.
 Formerly known as Dundee Sitter Service, this agency has been in operation since 1999.
 It was established by One Parent Families Scotland in conjunction with Dundee City Council and this model of wrap around flexible childcare has been and continues to be copied and emulated in other areas of Scotland. - 4.3.1 The service aims to provide affordable, quality home-based childcare for families mainly on a low income who are working or are in education, at times when no other childcare provision is available to them.
 The service also provides a limited respite care service linked to parental income.
-In 2013 2014 Childcare @ Home provided home based care to 35 families (58 children) to allow parents to undertake employment or training for employment. - 4.3.2 A city-wide service, Childcare @ Home support families in the Lochee ward where the Lochee Pathfinder initiative is established.
-It is proposed to award £30,000 to Childcare @ Home in 2013 2014 to allow them to continue to deliver childcare services to parents on days and at times when other childcare providers do not operate.
-In addition, to Pilot 2 year old and parent provision in Charleston area of Dundee in partnership with other agencies involved in the Lochee Pathfinder initiative - 4.4 The funding proposals for each of these agencies will allow services to continue to enrich and enhance the learning, development and wellbeing of young children.
+In 2012 2013 Childcare @ Home provided home based care to 42 families (71 children) to allow parents to undertake employment or training for employment. - 4.3.2 A city-wide service, Childcare @ Home support families in the Lochee ward where the Lochee Pathfinder initiative is established.
+It is proposed to award £30,000 to Childcare @ Home in 2013 2014 to allow them to continue to deliver childcare services to parents on days and at times when other childcare providers do not operate. - 4.4 The funding proposals for each of these agencies will allow services to continue to enrich and enhance the learning, development and wellbeing of young children.
 The funding will also support and empower families and enable them to play a full part in society.
 This in turn will facilitate Dundee's Integrated Children's Services in fulfilling the Getting It Right For Every Child (GIRFEC) agenda, develop locally Scotland's Early Years Collaborative and address the demands of the Early Years Framework policy document. - 4.4.1 The work of each of these two agencies is supported by the Education Department's Early Years Team.
-The Early Years Team works closely with third sector partners to ensure that the services they provide are of a satisfactory standard.
+The Early Years Team works closely with third sector partners to ensure that the services they provide are of a satisfactory standard and that identified outcomes for children and families are agreed and evaluated.